logie-school/asp-client/README.md

 ---

 # TODO
-- fix mp4 opus file type issue
-- add a download option where the user chooses where the file will go after its downloaded
+- fix the bug where the backgound for the thumbnail preview still gets updates if the user inputs then quickly deletes the link